Risks and Priorities

 Companies are sometimes hesitant about holding an ethics workshop – they’re not sure what might emerge or how expectations can be managed.
 However, ask the operational people who attend them and invariably, the responses are very positive.
 That’s because ethics workshops represent a great opportunity for the company to put its finger on the ethical pulse of how its people are working.

 Properly planned and facilitated, ethics workshops provide senior managers with valuable insights into the ethical concerns that their people have.
-As an external, independent expert in both ethics and insurance, my experience ensures that your workshop is a success for those commissioning it, those participating in it and those who deal with its outcomes.
+As an external, independent expert, my experience ensures that your workshop is a success for those commissioning it, those participating in it and those who deal with its outcomes.

 Better ethics reporting